Use the following page when setting up your Fine Art files for submission.

 You can do this by selecting the type and going to Type > Create Outlines.

-When placing your artwork in the Illustrator templates, ensure artwork is placed within the clipping mask to crop your artwork to the blue guides.
-Do not extend your artwork outside these guides, as this will cause issues with the final cropping of your piece.
-For formats that do not include a margin (such as full-bleed), our system will automatically crop out this margin from the templates.
+When placing your artwork in the Illustrator templates, ensure artwork is placed within the clipping mask to crop your artwork to the edge of the artboard.
+Any artwork extended outside the edge of the artboard will be cropped out for that particular size.
+For formats that include a white margin, our system will automatically add these before launch.

 Piece in Illustrator templates vs. full-bleed piece vs. white border piece